Shakespeare in the Arb: Performances

 Each year one play is presented.
 Most years, three weeks (Thurs-Sun) of performances are given.
 They all begin fours hours before sunset, at 6:30 p.m. local time (EDT).
 Each performance takes about 2.5 hours.
 The production travels from spot to spot within the arboretum to create the different scenes.
 "As one critic commented, 'The actors used the vastness of its Arb[oretum] stage to full advantage, making entrances from behind trees, appearing over rises and vanishing into the woods.'"

 The arboretum is a public park, situated in the center of an urban area, next to a railroad track, and a large medical center.
 Thus performances can be interrupted by trains, medevac helicopters, and other park visitors.
 The weather is a factor, with large rainstorms always possible.

 Reception

 Since the beginning of its second season, Shakespeare in the Arb, has sold out nearly every performance.
 Tickets are sold on the day of the performances, and are first-come, first-served.
 The line for tickets begins forming two hours before the box office opens, as "Shakespeare in the Arb is a hugely popular local summer tradition."

 A Midsummer Night's Dream

 A particular favorite is A Midsummer Night's Dream.
 The play—with its natural setting, structure, and language—is perfect for presenting in the arboretum, which features dense heavy woods with mature trees, large lawns, steep hills, and a river.
-In 2015, A Midsummer Night's Dream was presented for the third time since the festival began.
+In 2022, A Midsummer Night's Dream was presented for the fourth time since the festival began.